isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2463.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription or Leasing
+Direct Purchase

 ### Support Level
-Up to 70% for SMEs <br>
+Up to 80% for SMEs <br>
-Up to 50% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
- - Add up to 10 centres for each application.

-- Subject to internal funding caps.
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-Web URL: WWW.HAVENCE.COM.SG <br>Contact Hotline: 90067620 <br>Contact Email: ENQUIRIES@HAVENCE.COM.SG <br>
+Web URL: www.aio-interactive.com <br>Contact Hotline: 96796966 <br>Contact Email: sales@aio-interactive.com <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.